sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 ##### ReportingYearStartDayRepresentation

 *Object* *optional*.
 ReportingYearStartDayRepresentation defines the representation for the reporting year start day attribute.
-Enumerated values are not allowed and the text format is fixed to be a day and month in the ISO 8601 format of '--MM-DD'.
+Enumerated values are not allowed and the data format is fixed to be a day and month in the ISO 8601 format of '--MM-DD'.

-* textFormat - *Object*.
-The *textFormat* object has only one single property *textType* fixed to "MonthDay".
+* format - *Object*.
+The *format* object has only one single property *dataType* fixed to "MonthDay".
 This type exists solely for the purpose of fixing the representation of the reporting year start day attribute.
+* minOccurs - *Non-negative Integer* *optional*.
+Indicates the minimum number of values that can be reported for the component.
+If missing than there is no lower limit on its occurrences.
+The default is 1.
+* maxOccurs - *Positive Integer*.
+Indicates the maximum number of values that can be reported for the component.
+It is fixed to 1.

 Example:

 	{
-		"textFormat": {
+		"format": {
-			"textType": "MonthDay"
+			"dataType": "MonthDay"
-		}
+		},
+		"maxOccurs": 1
 	}

 ##### metadataAttributeUsage